Senzatela helps Rockies avoid sweep, beat Dodgers 6-3

 THIS & THAT

-Dodgers rookie outfielder Zach McKinstry had his first major league hit with a double in the third.
+Dodgers rookie outfielder Zach McKinstry got his first major league hit with a double in the third.
 He had a single in the ninth. … Rockies reliever AJ Ramos turned 34 on Sunday.
 He got an early present the night before when he threw a scoreless inning in his first major league appearance in more than two years. … Rockies C Elias Diaz drove in two runs.

 GAME WATCHING